cypnk/Bare/README.md

 	* Check if you have uploaded the posts folder with at least one post and cache folder along with *index.php*.
 For the Apache webserver, the .htaccess file is also required.

 	* Check if you have any JSON errors in *config.json* if you're using a custom configuration like this.
-Bare doesn't need a *config.json*, but having one makes upgrading easier.
+Bare doesn't need a *config.json*, but having one is recommended as it makes upgrading easier.

 	* Check if your webserver is configured to host your site, have set permissions (chmod -R 0755 on \*nix systems) on the CACHE folder, and PHP has permission to run following the [installation instructions](#installation).

 	* At a minimum, check if you have PHP enabled and, as a test, create a plain *index.php* file with just `<?php echo 1;` in it and see if it prints "1".
 If you still don't see anything, then PHP is not installed or not configured correctly for your webserver.

+	* If this happened after refreshing the blog multiple times, the session throttle limit may have been reached.
+Try increasing the number of requests before before throttling starts in **index.php** at SESSION_LIMIT_COUNT or "session_limit_count" in **config.json**.
+Session-based throttling will be removed in future Bare versions.

 * **Problem: I see a 404 error on the homepage, or 400 error or "Invalid request" error**
 	* Check if your domain name is added to the host whitelist.
 This is SITES_ENABLED in *index.php* or 'sites_enabled' in *config.json*.
 Bare should also work with your server's IP address if you don't yet have a domain name.